sssalim-aws/aws-well-architected-labs/content/Well-ArchitectedTool/200_Labs/200_Accelerating_Well_Architected_Framework_Reviews_using_integrated_AWS_Trusted_Advisor_insights/1_deploy_sample_workload.md

 ### 1.0.
 Provision the Workload Account using AWS Organization.

+In this first step you will provision an AWS Account that you will use to run the Sample Workload.

 1. Sign in to the AWS Management Console using your Administrator credentials.
 2. Navigate to the AWS Organizations console.